 The booklets are available in: Catalan, Castellano, English, German and French.
 On the day that I visited Palau Robert they did not have any of the English editions available.
 However, the staff were both multilingual and helpful and explained that they could go through the book with me if necessary.

-For wine lovers Palau Robert also provide a small pamphlet dedicated to wine tours for disabled travellers.
+For wine lovers Palau Robert also provide a small pamphlet dedicated to wine tours for travellers with a disability.
 It offers wine cellars, restaurants, accommodation and guided tours that are suitable in the wine region of Penedés.

 |Palau Robert's Gardens|